 The crystals start as pencil-like solids measuring a fraction of a millimeter.
 Using 3D using X-ray tomography, scientists observed the crystals suspended in a molten aluminum, cobalt, and nickel mixture.

 After the mixture cools, the tiny crystals collide with each other and meld together.
-This led to forming a single large quasicrystal that’s several times larger than the constituent quasicrystals.
+This led to the forming a single large quasicrystal that’s several times larger than the constituent quasicrystals.

 The research team observed the process several times.
 They then replicated it virtually with computer simulations.
-By running each simulation under slightly different conditions, they were able to identify the exact conditions under which the tiny crystals will meld into larger ones.
+By running each simulation under slightly different conditions, they were able to identify the exact conditions under which the tiny crystals would meld into larger ones.